 - 1. Enter the following information: - Filesystem: Select the name of the filesystem you want to grow.
-The list of available filesystems is determined by looking for block devices containing XFS superblocks. - Specify Sizes: Check this option to modify the default options for the filesystem, including data region size and (if already present for the filesystem) log size.

-By default, the filesystem will be created with the data region size equal to the size of the data subvolume.
+The list of available filesystems is determined by looking for block devices containing XFS superblocks. - Specify Sizes: Check this option to modify the default options for the filesystem, including data region size and (if already present for the filesystem) log size and real-time section size. - By default, the filesystem will be created with the data region size equal to the size of the data subvolume.
 If the volume contains a log subvolume, the log size will be set to the size of the log subvolume.

-- 2. If you checked the Specify Sizes box, click Next to move to page 2.
-For more information about these fields, see the mkfs\xfs(1M) man page. - Data Region Size: Enter the size of the data region of the filesystem as a number of 512-byte blocks.
+If the volume contains a real-time subvolume, the real-time section size will be set to the size of the real-time subvolume. - 2.
+If you checked the Specify Sizes box, click Next to move to page 2.
+For more information about these fields, see the mkfs_xfs(1M) man page. - Data Region Size: Enter the size of the data region of the filesystem as a number of 512-byte blocks.
 This number is usually equal to the size of the data subvolume.
 You should specify a size other than 0 only if the filesystem should occupy less space than the size of the data subvolume. - Log Size: Enter the size of the log section of the filesystem as a number of 512-byte blocks.
 You should specify a size other than 0 only if the log should occupy less space than the size of the log subvolume.
-This option only appears if the filesystem has a log subvolume. - 3.
-Click OK.
+This option only appears if the filesystem has a log subvolume. - Real-Time Section Size: Enter the size of the real-time section of the filesystem as a number of 512-byte blocks.
+This value is usually equal to the size of the real-time subvolume, if there is one.
+You should specify a size other than 0 only if the real-time section should occupy less space than the size of the real-time subvolume.
+This option only appears if the filesystem has a real-time subvolume. - Click OK.